- 20 January 2019

 - Category: In the News

-GNRC–Kenya Attends the Closing Ceremony of Together for a New Africa Project
+GNRC–Kenya Participates at the Closing Ceremony of Together for a New Africa Project

 The Global Network of Religions for Children (GNRC) participated at the closing ceremony of ‘Together for a New Africa’ project held at Mariapolis Piero, Juja, Kiambu County, Kenya on 8th January 2019.
-Sh.
-Ramadhan Aula, the GNRC–Kenya Coordinator represented GNRC.
+GNRC–Kenya was represented by Sh.
+Ramadhan Aula, the National Coordinator.
 This was the first phase of the three-year project intended to run till 2021.
 In his opening remarks, Sh.
-Aula introduced GNRC and the 10 Panama Commitments arrived at in 2017.
+Aula introduced GNRC and the 10 Panama Commitments arrived at in May 2017.

 The Focolare Movement in partnership with International Association of New Humanity, the Kenya National Commission for UNESCO together with other partners organized a training for 105 youth from Eastern Africa and DR Congo aimed at empowering young people with the knowledge, skills and mindset to spur positive and constructive change in the communities they live in.
 The training on transformative leadership, values and responsibility was held from the 31st of December 2018 to 8th January 2019 and attended by participants, both male and female, from Kenya, Burundi, South Sudan, Tanzania, Rwanda, Uganda and DR Congo.